 - You are expected to see the child on a regular weekly basis, providing consistent adult support until the child is in a safe and permanent setting.

-- You must attend a full 30-hour training program prior to court certification.
+- You must complete a full 36-hour training program prior to court certification.